edunham/ansible-rust-infra/README.md

 ansible`.

-If you don't want to install `ansible` system-wide, you can `pip install requirements.txt` into a local virtualenv.
+If you don't want to install `ansible` system-wide, you can `pip install pip_requirements.txt` into a local virtualenv.

 ### Install Galaxy roles